Adrian Molofsky

 Biography

-Hi!
-I am an M.S. and B.S. student in Computer Science at Stanford University advised by Dr. Mark Horowitz.
+I received my M.S. and B.S. in Computer Science from Stanford University, with a minor in Electrical Engineering, specializing in artificial intelligence and systems, advised by Dr. Mark Horowitz.

-I was born in Arcata and grew up in McKinleyville near the redwoods of Northern California.
-In my free time, I enjoy spending time outdoors backpacking, birdwatching, and swimming, and playing strategy games such as chess, bridge, and poker.
+In my free time, I enjoy spending time outdoors backpacking, birdwatching, and golfing, as well as playing strategy games such as chess, crossword, and poker.

 Experience